wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 ======
 The lab originates from the previous offerings of this course written in HSpice using Synopsys toolchain.
 This semester, we switch to Cadence toolchain, and use SPECTRE instead.
 The overall lab setting replicates similar lab settings in prior semesters with minor difference in [Lab 0](#Lab 0), [Lab 1](#Lab 1), [Lab 2](#Lab 2), [Lab 3](#Lab 3).
 Apart from that, I modified and introduced [Lab 4](#Lab 4), [Lab 5](#Lab 5) and changed the [final project topic](#Lab 6), with more empirical and comprehensive experience with CMOS intergrated circuit design.
 Apart from that, part of the [RTL2GDSII workflow](#Lab Extra) was introduced in the lab session.

-The following material is edited after the course offering for 2023 Fall, making the in-class slide information intergrated with the lab assignment instructions.
+The following material is edited after the course offering for 2023 Fall, and may not be updated in the forseeable future.

 To make the lab run smoothly, you must load your SPECTRE, VIRTUOSO, and library properly.
 You are expected to use a 45nm standard voltage temperature CMOS model in most of the lab.